Hostile Takeover

 “Yeah?”

 J was trembling, her sword scratching small circles in Uzi’s finish.
 It sunk in, just millimeters more.
-J watched her, a cross in only one eye showing her restrain, her conflicted desires.
+J watched her, a cross in only one eye evidence of her restrain, her conflicted desires.

 I want to.